LinusU/node-appdmg/README.md

 ### ee.abort(err)

 Abort the appdmg run with `err` as the reason.
 It must be a truthy value, preferably an `Error`.

+This method has no effect if appdmg has already encountered an error (indicated by `hasErrored` being `true`).

 ### ee.asPromise